apache/carbondata/integration/presto/README.md

 ####  Unsafe Properties
   enable.unsafe.in.query.processing property by default is true in CarbonData system, the carbon.unsafe.working.memory.in.mb property defines the limit for Unsafe Memory usage in Mega Bytes, the default value is 512 MB.
-  If your tables are big you can increase the unsafe memory, or disable unsafe via setting enable.unsafe.in.query.processing=false.
+  Currently Presto does not support Unsafe Memory so we have to disable the unsafe feature by setting below properties to false.

+  enable.unsafe.in.query.processing=false.
+  enable.unsafe.columnpage=false
+  enable.unsafe.sort=false

   If you updated the jar balls or configuration files, make sure you have dispatched them to all the presto nodes and restarted the presto servers on the nodes.
 The updates will not take effect before restarting.